We have a highly distinguished and multidisciplinary Board of Directors composed of leaders within the blood disorders arena.

 Janice Bacon, MD

-Dr. Janice Bacon is a practicing Physician, OB/GYN at Lexington Women's Care at Lexington Medical Center in West Columbia, South Carolina.
-Her subspecialty certification is in Pediatric and Adolescent Gynecology.
+Dr. Janice Bacon is a practicing Physician, OB/GYN at Lexington Women’s Care at Lexington Medical Center in West Columbia, South Carolina.
+Her subspecialty certification is in Pediatric and Adoelscent Gynecology.
 She was also the past president of the North American Society of Pediatric and Adolescent Gynecology (NASPAG) as well as the past president of the South Atlantic Association of Obstetrics and Gynecologists.
 Dr. Bacon’s professional interests include pediatric and adolescent gynecology and contraceptive management.

 Kenneth Mann, PhD